-Data that is no longer required will be disposed of securely, for example paper-based records will be shredded or incinerated either by us or a third-party engaged on our behalf subject to sufficient guarantees that they comply with data protection laws.
+Personal identifiable data that is no longer required will be disposed of securely, for example paper-based records will be shredded or incinerated either by us or a third-party engaged on our behalf subject to sufficient guarantees that they comply with UK data protection laws.
 Electronic files will be deleted and waste IT hardware securely deposed of by a qualified recycler able to provide a certificate of destruction.